mdzubayerhossain/prothomalo_news_crawler_summarizer_tts/README.md

 ## Contact

-For any questions or feedback, please reach out to [your-email@example.com].
+For any questions or feedback, please reach out to [mdzubayerhossainpatowari@gmail.com].
 ```

-Feel free to replace `<repository-url>` and `<repository-directory>` with the actual URL of your repository and the directory name, respectively.
+Feel free to replace `https://github.com/mdzubayerhossain/prothomalo_news_crawler_summarizer_tts.git` and `prothomalo_news_crawler_summarizer_tts` with the actual URL of your repository and the directory name, respectively.
 Also, update the contact email with your actual email address.